WWE Judgment Day (2008): Storylines

 The main event scripted into Judgment Day on the Raw brand featured WWE Champion Triple H defending the title against Randy Orton in a Steel Cage match.
-The buildup to the match began at Backlash, where Triple H last eliminated Orton in a Fatal Four-Way Elimination match, also involving John Cena and John "Bradshaw" Layfield (JBL), to win the WWE Championship.
+The buildup to the match began at Backlash, where Triple H last eliminated Orton in a fatal four-way elimination match, also involving John Cena and John "Bradshaw" Layfield (JBL), to win the WWE Championship.
 The following night on an episode of Raw, Raw General Manager William Regal stopped a title match between Orton and Triple H, and booked the two in a Steel Cage match at Judgment Day for the WWE Championship.

 One of the featured preliminary matches on the SmackDown brand was between The Undertaker and Edge for the vacant World Heavyweight Championship.
-At Backlash, Undertaker defeated Edge to retain the title by forcing him to submit to the Hell's Gate.
-On the May 2 episode of SmackDown, SmackDown General Manager Vickie Guerrero stripped the title from Undertaker, after claiming the Hell's Gate was an illegal submission hold and she did it to protect the other wrestlers.
-The following week, Guerrero booked Undertaker in a match for the vacant title at Judgment Day against Edge, who last eliminated Batista in a battle royal to become the number one contender.
+At Backlash, The Undertaker defeated Edge to retain the title by forcing him to submit to the Hell's Gate.
+On the May 2 episode of SmackDown, SmackDown General Manager Vickie Guerrero stripped the title from The Undertaker, after claiming the Hell's Gate was an illegal submission hold and she did it to protect the other wrestlers.
+The following week, Guerrero booked The Undertaker in a match for the vacant title at Judgment Day against Edge, who last eliminated Batista in a battle royal to become the number one contender.